 This biennale festival created in Montpellier by Ateliers d’Art de France in 1998 chose to settle in 2016, in partnership with Est Ensemble, in Montreuil and Pantin.
 Through a large selection of documentaries, dramas and experimental films, accompanied by encounters, exhibitions and other events which invite exchanging and sharing, FIFMA reveals the secrets of a unique creative universe.

-FIFMA FILM SCREENINGS DURING THE FAIR:
+FIFMA FILM SCREENINGS DURING THE FAIR IN 2017:

 Génération Y à l’heure du Thé © Quentin Vuong